 Population That May Not Disenroll from the Sample Clauses

 Population That May Not Disenroll from the.
 MississippiCAN Program Table 2 specifies Medicaid populations that the Division will enroll into MississippiCAN Program on a mandatory basis.
-These Members may voluntarily select or be automatically enrolled with a CCO, but may not opt out of the MississippiCAN Program.
-Members may change CCO selection once within the first ninety (90) days of Enrollment and thereafter during open enrollment periods.
+These beneficiaries may voluntarily select or be automatically enrolled with a CCO, but may not opt out of the MississippiCAN Program.
+Members may change CCO selection once within the first ninety (90) days of enrollment and thereafter during open enrollment periods.

 AutoNDA by SimpleDocs